-Is offered by Conestoga in Brantford (Fit and Wellness / Media), Fanshawe in Simcoe (Human Services / Intro to Trades) and Mohawk in Ohsweken (Intro to Trades).
+Is offered by Conestoga in Brantford, Fanshawe in Simcoe and Mohawk in Ohsweken.
 If you are between the ages of 17 and 20 years old and need 5 - 10 credits to graduate, speak to your guidance counsellor about this program.